UK support to Ukraine: factsheet

 -

 through our development finance institution, British International Investment (BII), we are working in partnership with the to make trade finance available to support critical imports and exports to and from Ukraine.
-(11 September 2024)
+BII will provide €30 million for MHP, a leading Ukrainian agribusiness, to safeguard jobs and boost resilience in the food and agriculture sectors (10 July 2025)

 -